XiaoMi/mace/docs/user_guide/basic_usage.rst

 ============================================

 ``build`` command will generate the static/shared library, model files and header files.
-All of these files have been packaged into ``path/to/mace/build/${library_name}/libmace_${library_name}.tar.gz``.
+All of these generated files will be packaged into ``path/to/mace/build/${library_name}/libmace_${library_name}.tar.gz``.

-``${library_name}`` is the name you defined in the first line of your demployment yaml file.
+``${library_name}`` is the name you defined in the first line of your deployment YAML file.

 -  The generated ``static`` library files are organized as follows,